moisoni97/google-inapp-billing/README.md

      * Even though onProductsPurchased is triggered when a purchase is successfully made
      * there might be a problem along the way with the payment and the user will be able consume the product
      * without actually paying
      * */
   }

+  @Override
+  public void onProductQueryError(@NonNull String productId, @NonNull BillingResponse response) {
+    /*Callback after a specific product ID is not found*/

+    /*
+     * This is useful for identifying configuration errors in the Play Console
+     * */
+  }